LukeShortCloud/rootpages/markdown/openstack.md

 The Quality of Service (QoS) plugin can be used to rate limit the amount of bandwidth that is allowed through a network port.

 * /etc/neutron/neutron.conf
+    * [DEFAULT]
-    * [ DEFAULT ] service_plugins = neutron.services.qos.qos_plugin.QoSPlugin
+        * service_plugins = neutron.services.qos.qos_plugin.QoSPlugin
             * Append the QoS plugin to the list of service_plugins.
 * /etc/neutron/plugins/ml2/openvswitch_agent.ini
+    * [ml2]
-    * [ml2] extension_drivers = qos
+        * extension_drivers = qos
             * Append the QoS driver with the modular layer 2 plugin provider.
-Alternatively to OpenVSwitch, LinuxBridge and SR-IOV are also supported for quality of service.
+In this example it is added to Open vSwitch.
+LinuxBridge and SR-IOV also support the quality of service extension.
 * /etc/neutron/plugins/ml2/ml2_conf.ini
+    * [agent]
-    * [agent] extensions = qos
+        * extensions = qos
-        * Lastly, append the QoS extension to the modular layer 2 configuration.
+            * Append the QoS extension to the modular layer 2 configuration.

 [1]